-The IETF Trust will hold, maintain and renew the IANA IP in accordance with good IP management practices and shall seek new territorial registrations based on the IANA IP as instructed by the IANA IP Reps.
+The IETF Trust will hold, maintain and renew the IANA IPR in accordance with IPR management best practices and shall seek new territorial registrations of the trademarks and additional domain name registrations based on the IANA IPR as instructed by the IIGC.

-The IETF Trust will license the IANA IP to PTI and any successor provider(s) of the IANA functions identified by the IANA IP Reps.
+The IETF Trust will license the IANA IPR to PTI and any successor provider(s) of the IANA functions identified by the IANA IPR Reps for one or more communities.
 Such license shall include the provisions described in Part III below.
-The IETF Trust will terminate the license to PTI or any successor upon the instructions of the IANA IP Reps.
+The IETF Trust will terminate the license to PTI or any successor, in whole, solely upon the instructions of the IIGC or in part, solely upon the instructions of the relevant IANA IPR Reps.

+The community agreement(s) will also include an agreement whereby the Trust delegates some or all of its quality control duties to the communities in accordance with each community’s practice and method of maintaining oversight and control over the quality of services provided to that community.
+Notwithstanding such delegation, the Trust will still have the ultimate responsibility for quality control.

-IANA IP License Agreement (between IETF Trust and PTI)
+IANA IPR License Agreement (between IETF Trust and PTI and/or future IANA service providers)

-The IETF Trust will grant PTI a non-exclusive, worldwide, royalty-free license, without the right to sublicense, to display and reproduce the IANA marks in connection with its provision and marketing of the IANA functions.
+The IETF Trust will grant PTI an exclusive, worldwide, royalty-free license, without the right to sublicense, to use, display and reproduce the IANA marks in connection with its provision and marketing of the IANA functions.
+If PTI is replaced as a service provider by one or two communities while being retained by one or two communities, the license will be partially terminated and shall be converted to a non-exclusive license, provided that the Trust will not have the right to use, display or reproduce the IANA marks.

+PTI will agree that all services offered under the IANA marks will be of a consistent quality at least equal to the quality of services offered by ICANN immediately prior to the transition.
+The trust will be responsible for monitoring and controlling the quality of PTI’s goods and services, including approvals of any material changes to such services, but may delegate such responsibility to each community with regard to services offered to that community.
+However, the Trust will still be ultimately responsible for such quality control.

 All use of the IANA marks shall be in accordance with mutually-agreed quality requirements, as well as size, color, placement and similar guidelines to be agreed.

-The IETF Trust will authorize PTI to operate via the iana.org domain and any number of sub-domains.
-IETF Trust shall appoint PTI as the technical contact for he iana.org domain during the term of the agreement.
-PTI shall use iana.org and all associated subdomains exclusively for purposes of offering the IANA functions.
+The IETF Trust will authorize PTI to operate the iana.org domain and any number of sub-domains.
+IETF Trust shall appoint PTI as the technical contact for the iana.org domain during the term of the agreement.
+PTI shall use iana.org and all associated subdomains exclusively for purposes related to offering the IANA functions.

-All goodwill arising from use of the IANA IP will inure to the benefit of the IETF Trust, and PTI will not register or reserve any mark that contains, is identical or confusingly similar to any IANA mark in any jurisdiction, whether as a trademark, service mark, trade name or domain name.
+All goodwill arising from use of the IANA IPR will inure to the benefit of the IETF Trust, and PTI will not register or reserve any mark that contains, is identical or confusingly similar to any IANA mark in any jurisdiction, whether as a trademark, service mark, trade name or domain name.

-The IETF Trust will have the sole right to enforce the IANA marks against infringers, at its expense.
-PTI will use reasonable efforts to notify IETF Trust of any such infringement that comes to its attention.
-IETF Trust will be entitled to retain all damages received as a result of its enforcement of the IANA marks.
+The IETF Trust will be responsible for enforcing the IANA marks against infringers, at its expense.
+All decisions regarding enforcement shall be approved by the IIGC or by the relevant IANA IPR Reps.
+Each party will use reasonable efforts to notify the other party and the IICG of any such infringement that comes to its attention.
+IETF Trust will be entitled to retain all damages received as a result of its enforcement of the IANA marks, after the expense of PTI, IIGC, the operational communities and the Trust are reimbursed on a pro rata basis..